 Innovation plays an important role in overcoming global challenges and is a key driver of future growth at Bayer.

-With our distinctive knowledge of people, animals, plants and materials, we intend to focus in future on the areas of health care, nutrition and high-tech materials.
+With our distinctive knowledge of people, animals, plants and materials, we intend to focus in future on the areas of health care, nutrition and high-tech polymer materials.

 Read more about our economic, ecological and social challenges and opportunities.

 This area provides news, videos and publications, as well as overviews of social media channels and mobile apps of the Bayer Group.

 We want to create value for our shareholders through innovation, growth and high earning power.

 Looking for a job in an innovative company?
 Learn more about Bayer and the opportunities available.